lucaspolon1/lucaspolon1/README.md

 Hi, I’m Lucas Poloni (@lucaspolon1).
 I’m interested in computer vision and robotics, with a focus on applying machine learning to real-world sensing and perception problems.
 I’m currently working on improving a trash detection model I developed through a robotics lab at my university.

-I'm looking for an entry level role working with robotics or sensors.
 ---

 ## Featured Projects